ctnava/rxtechnotes/settings_personnel_services.md

 ##### 🧾 Front-End

 The front-end is where patients interact directly with pharmacy staff.
-As a result, **retail technicians are the first point of contact for most patients**.
-Professional demeanor, clear communication, and operational efficiency are critical for ensuring medication safety and customer satisfaction.

-- Listen actively and make eye contact
-- Confirm understanding by repeating concerns
-- Use a respectful, positive tone
-- Refer to patients by name when possible
-- Identify the pharmacy when answering the phone
-- Always follow facility policies and procedures
-- Refer all clinical questions to the pharmacist

 **Key Features:**